GoogleCloudPlatform/cloud-foundation-fabric/fast/extras/0-cicd-github/README.md

         issues = true
       }
     }
-    populate_from = "../../stages/01-resman"
+    populate_from = "../../stages/1-resman"
   }
   fast_02_networking = {
-    populate_from = "../../stages/02-networking-peering"
+    populate_from = "../../stages/2-networking-peering"
   }
-  fast_modules = {
-    has_modules = true
 }
-}
 ```

 The `create_options` repository attribute controls creation: if the attribute is not present, the repository is assumed to be already existing.

-Initial population depends on a modules repository being configured, identified by the `has_modules` attribute, and on `populate_from` attributes in each repository where population is required, pointing to the folder holding the files to be committed.
+Initial population depends on a modules repository being configured in the `modules_config` variable described in the preceding section and on the`populate_from` attributes in each repository where population is required, which point to the folder holding the files to be committed.

+### Commit configuration

 Finally, a `commit_config` variable is optional: it can be used to configure author, email and message used in commits for initial population of files, its defaults are probably fine for most use cases.

-## Modules secret

-When initial population is configured for a repository, this stage also adds a secret with the private key used to authenticate against the modules repository.
-This matches the configuration of the GitHub workflow files created for each FAST stage when CI/CD is enabled.

 <!-- TFDOC OPTS files:1 -->
 <!-- BEGIN TFDOC -->